senthilrch/kube-fledged/node-image-cache.md

 4. Nodes might lose network connectivity to the local registry mirror so the Pod will be stuck until the connectivity is restored.

-# 3. Proposed Solution:-
+# 3. Proposed Solution - Distributed Cluster Image Cache:-
+The proposed solution is to have a distributed cluster image cache.
+The image cache is distributed across all/multiple worker nodes and not in a centralized local repository mirror.
+Applications that
-The proposed solution is to have an image cache on the kubernetes worker node.
-Applications that require near instant Pod startup or that cannot tolerate loss of connectivity to image registry will have the container images stored in the node image cache.
-When a Pod is scheduled to the node that has image pull policy either "Never" or "IfNotPresent", the image from the image cache will be used.
+require near instant Pod startup or that cannot tolerate loss of connectivity to image registry will have the container images stored in the cluster image cache and made available directly in the node.
+When a Pod is scheduled to the node that has image pull policy either "Never" or "IfNotPresent", the image from the image cache in the node will be used.
 This eliminates the delay incurred in downloading the image.

 ### 3.1.
 Challenges with the Proposed Solution:-